Which Harry Potter Book is the Best? Harry Potter Books Ranked!

 Reason for recommendation:

-In the fourth chapter, I was like wow, it suddenly does not even seem like a kid's book at all because of everything that is going on in this book, and in the last book like don it does not matter what your freaking age is when you are on the sixth book, everything gets intense real serious dark everything.
+In the fourth chapter, I was like wow, it suddenly does not even seem like a kid's book at all because of everything that is going on in this book, and in the last book like a don, it does not matter what your freaking age is when you are on the sixth book, everything gets intense real serious dark everything.

 I feel like the sixth book was probably my favorite book like was it though but this book was amazing this is where everything gets interesting.
 This book I read in two days you'll be so grateful to yourself that you actually sat through the boredom of the fifth book or like you know you did not quit reading the book after the first book because it felt kiddish because there's nothing kiddish about this.

 This is basically where the whole Voldemort versus harry potter thing gets very real and it becomes the main plot of the book in the fifth book also it is the main plot, okay but it's still as I said it is stretched and it is so detailed and it is more about harry potter.

-This is the book where it is, harry potter versus Voldemort, so it's, not only harry potter, you don't only see harry potter and what he is doing, you also see what the world amount is doing, you also see where the Voldemort is coming from and everything about Voldemort, so it is very very interesting.
+This is the book where it is, harry potter versus Voldemort, so it's, not only harry potter, you don't only see harry potter and what he is doing, you also see what the world amount is doing, you also see where Voldemort is coming from and everything about Voldemort, so it is very very interesting.

 7. Harry Potter and the Deathly Hallows